 The recommended way to stop a thread is by using a status variable whose changes must be synchronized.
 The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.
 This method avoids the use of interrupts or exceptions.

-Check how a thread recognizes and handles an “InterruptedException”.

 Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to a synchronized status variable being set to indicate the need for termination.

 6.60.2 Guidance to language users